alexdcodes/Fedora-Kinoite-Automation-Configs/README.md

 ## Scripts/Toolbox.sh
 located in Scripts folder ```toolbox.sh``` run ```chmod +X toolbox.sh``` to turn it into an executable or runnable bash script.

-Run it by it self or added to ".bashrc" than you can run as a command, in ternimal to save time. such as just typing te
+Run it by it self or add to ".bashrc" than you can run as a command, in ternimal to save time. such as just typing te